January 2, 2018

 If you’re feeling inspired by this crispy Paleo sesame chicken recipe, you’ll love these other healthy dinner recipes:

+This Paleo sesame chicken recipe was sponsored by Whole Foods NYC.
+All opinions are my own.
 As a reminder, I only work with brands I use myself and would recommend to my clients and followers.

 Subscribe to my newsletter, and you’ll receive the latest recipes and my best wellness tips to make this a lifestyle!

 It was so good and easy, thank you !

 This was so yummy!! thanks for the recipe cant wait to make again!

 Y’all!!
 This recipe is AMAZING!!
 I’ve even made it without the “breading” and it’s still SO good!
 I could drink the sauce.
 Plus you can multiply it and it stays good in the fridge for a few days!
 HIGHLY recommend!!

 WOOT WOOT – Thanks so much for trying and loving it, Olivia! xx

 Going to try this but wondering if I could use my air fryer to make the chicken?

 You totally could, but I don’t have one to give specifics on how!